Laura’s Signs of Being Abused

 He proposed while I was still pregnant and I still recall even two weeks into our relationship (before we even knew we were pregnant) he dropped the “L” word and wanted to talk about marriage.
 He charmed my socks off!
 I had never been with someone so kind, loving, respectful, and sweet to me.
 He complimented me, built me up, made me feel so amazing and lucky.

 I can’t pinpoint when the verbal abuse actually started but I can recall some comments made shortly after I gave birth to our daughter.
 He said, “The guys at work warned me this is what would happen after you had our baby” about my postpartum depression I experienced after delivery.
-This is when I first noted an insensitivity to my feelings.
+This is when I first noted his insensitivity to my feelings.

 Instead of being understanding of what I was going through with the crazy hormonal changes from pregnancy and delivery he called me things like psycho, crazy, or bitch and would just write me off with, “You have issues.”